Prosumma/CoreDataQueryInterface/README.md

 #### Attributes

-In order to use CoreDataQueryInterface's support for sorting, filtering, and the like without magic strings, you have to do a little more work. _This is completely optional but highly recommended._
+In order to use CoreDataQueryInterface's support for sorting, filtering, and the like without magic strings, you have to do a little more work. _This is completely optional but highly recommended._ (Don't despair.
+You can use the `mocdqi` tool detailed below to generate the attribute classes automatically.)

 ```swift
 class Department : NSManagedObject, EntityType {